cs-ed/impacts-afrewin/README.md

 # Impacts on Society

+Describe your course including the name, description, and grade level.
+Broadly explain how this document details how you plan to incorporate issues of computing impacts on society in your course.

 AP Computer Science Principles is a course tauhgt at Golden Valley High School.
 It provides an overview of computer science.
 The course's framework divides the curriculum into five big ideas.
 They are:
 * Creative Development
 * Data